Updated: Apr 8

 Darkness ensued.
 Heavens looked away.
 Hell slides into celebration mode.

 Demons in hell hugged and kissed.
 The devil popped champagne with his horde.
 Christ was finished, they announced.

 The disciple he loved could not behold his face.
 His mother wept at the feet of the cross.
 His disciples scattered!
 They thought Christ said he was finished.

 But suddenly the ground quaked!
-The veil of the temple was torn apart!
-The guarded secrets of the holy of hollies became plain as day to all.
+The veil of the temple was torn apart.
+The guarded secret of the holy of hollies was plain as day to all.
 Even to the throng that can’t dare go beyond the entrance to the temple.
 Everyone is invited into the father’s presence.

 Don’t mistake Christ’s cry on the cross for lethargy.
-It was a victory cry echoed to me, to you and to a startled Universe.
+It was a victory cry echoed to me, to you, and to a startling universe.
 The work is completed.
 The cross cannot hold him.
 In him, death has lost its sting.
-The price is paid, you have been bought.
+The price is paid; you have been bought.
 Christ is victorious.

 You are forgiven.